 Early Origins of the Barnby family

-Another 127 words (9 lines of text) covering the years 1000 and 1550 are included under the topic Early Barnby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barnby research.
+Another 64 words (5 lines of text) covering the years 1000 and 1550 are included under the topic Early Barnby History in all our PDF Extended History products and printed products wherever possible.

 Barnby Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Barnby family name include Barneby, Barnby, Barnaby, Bernaby, Burnaby and many more.

 Early Notables of the Barnby family (pre 1700)